Pinsplash/halflife2chaos/README.md

 When running, you will be prompted to download `Source SDK Base 2013 Singleplayer` if you don't have it already.
 This is normal.
 Download it, then right click on it and go to `Properties...`, `BETAS`, and change the dropdown from `None` to `upcoming - upcoming`.
 Changing this setting will prevent immediate crashes.

-For Episode One/Two, you must copy the map (.bsp) files from your installation of Episode One/Two.
+You must copy the map (.bsp) files from your installation of Half-Life 2/Episode One/Two.
 The mod may attempt to load maps without this step, but there will be issues.
 To do this go to `Steam/steamapps/common/Half-Life 2/___/maps/`.
 Fill in the blank with which game you want to copy maps for:
 * **hl2** for Half-Life 2
 * **episodic** for Episode One
 * **ep2** for Episode Two